hal/console/README.md

     - Navigation using cursor keys.
 Open an application by pressing ↵ (`enter`) and go back with ⌫ (`backspace`)
     - Pin frequently used subsystems to stay at the top
-    - Filter items by name *and* by properties like 'enabled' in the data sources column
+    - Filter items by name *and* by properties like 'enabled' in the data sources column or 'stopped' in the servers column
     - Columns could be provided by extensions

 ## Running